jflude/lancaster/README.md

 and written to SUBSCRIBER's storage.

-Both PUBLISHER and SUBSCRIBER have an -j option which causes their normal output of networking statistics to be output in JSON format.
+Both PUBLISHER and SUBSCRIBER have an -j option which causes their normal output of statistics to be output in JSON format.
+PUBLISHER also has a -Q option which causes it to output change queue statistics instead of its usual output (the -j option also includes the change queue statistics).

 A typical scenario for testing would be to run WRITER and PUBLISHER on one host, and SUBSCRIBER and READER on another.
 For example, if the former were to be